BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 If this explanation is too confusing, but you'd like to hear more different sounds, just take "Additions only".

+#### BG1-style party interaction system
-In BG1, interparty interaction was based not on banters, but rather on occasional chit-chat between party members - compliments and insults.
-They just happen from time to time and have no in-game consequences.
+In BG1, party interaction was based not on banters, but rather on occasional chit-chat between party members - compliments and insults.

-Example:
+They happen in real time, without a dialog window.

+**Example:**

 Jaheira: "You are amusing, in a "what the hell is wrong with you" kind of way."

 Edwin: "Watch your words when addressing me, lest they be fed to you on the end of my boot!"

+##### Reintroduce
-In addition, this component expands such interaction in BG1 and reintroduces compliments and insults in BG2.
+This component reintroduces compliments and insults in BG2, and slightly expands them in BG1.

-#### Adjust BG1-style interparty chit-chat to BG2 framerate
-Adjusts compliments and insults restored by the above component to your frame rate so that they won't overlap (it happens because BG2 runs faster then BG1).
-You can also disable compliments and insults if you don't like them.
-This component has DOES NOT affect banters in any way.
-Recommended if you installed "Extended soundsets".
+##### Reintroduce and adjust to framerate
+Original BG1 was running at 30 FPS, and sounds were recorded with that in mind.
+But BG2 allows framerates up to 90.
+Setting high FPS, however, causes compliments and responses to overlap sometimes.
+This option will adjust the sounds to your current framerate.

+##### Disable
+Or, if you rather prefer your NPC not to talk too much, you can disable this interaction altogether.
+This only affects compliments and insults, not banters.

+#### No talking when hiding in shadows

+Silence joinable NPC "hidden in shadows" sound (for example, Yoshimo's "All the world is blind to my passage").
+It quickly gets annoying if you use thief scout script.

 #### Make NPC soundsets available to PC
 Now you can use any of the original Bioware NPCs soundsets for your main character.

-#### Consistent Cloak of Mirroring
+#### Sensible Cloak of Mirroring

-It turns out that the Cloak of Mirroring with BG2 Fixpack protects from area effect spells, which make no sense to me.
-And it doesn't protect from from Call Lighting, which also doesn't.
+It turns out that the Cloak of Mirroring with BG2 Fixpack protects from area effect spells, which doesn't make much sense.
+And it doesn't protect from Call Lighting, which also is strange.
 This compoment fixes both issues.

 #### Effects of scrolls and potions do not stack with themselves